Mosjøen: History

 Mentioned in Aslak Bolt's cadastre of the 15th century, Mo is a medieval farm with a history at least dating to the Viking Age.
 Mosjøen's own history starts in the early modern period.
 Mosjøen was populated by 1600.
 The earliest inhabitant known by name is Svein Beachdweller, who lived there together with his wife and daughters in 1660.
 In the 17th and early 18th century, especially following the 1645 Treaty of Brömsebro, several inhabitants of Jemtland escaped to Trøndelag and to Nordland.
-Many of them came to Vefsn, including Mosjøen.
+Many of them came to the Vefsna river valley (in present-day Vefsn Municipality), including to the Mosjøen area.
 In the 18th century, Mosjøen as a settlement for nonagrarian occupations started to materialise.
 For example, the regional executioner resided there temporarily.
 As did a handful of craftsmen and public officials.

 From the late 16th century until the 1820s, Mo was possessed by the Mo family: wealthy farmers as well as skippers and merchants who contributed to Mosjøen's gradual expansion.
 In 1794, a member of the family received royal privilege to establish a trading post in Mosjøen.

 In the 1860s, a group of Englishmen—the 'salmon lords'—established The North of Europe Land & Mining Company, introducing the first industrial period in Mosjøen.
 Sawmill industry created 'Klondike conditions': People came from everywhere in order to get a job, to trade, and so on, and salaries were relatively high.